jrsmth/spock/content/11-tdd/README.md

 <br>

 ## Overview
-* TDD should be your default standard for developing functionality
+* TDD should be your default standard
 * Some ideas around the nature of TDD:
     * https://github.com/jrsmth/op-caerus/blob/main/tintk/tdd.md
 * Good example exercise: